Silmaen/DepManager/README.md

 ### Find packages

-With depmanager initialized in cmake, it provide an alternative to classical `find_package` of cmake by `dm_find_package`
+With depmanager initialized in cmake, it provides an alternative to classical `find_package` of cmake by `dm_find_package`

 ```cmake